 We found 5 family medicine practitioners who accept Medicaid near Hoosick Falls, NY.

-Dr. James Carroll is a family medicine physician in Hoosick Falls, NY.
-He is rated 4.0 stars out of 5 by his patients.
-Child Health Plus, Family Health Plus, and Medicaid are among the insurance carriers that Dr. Carroll accepts.
-He studied medicine at SUNY Upstate Medical University.
+Dr. James Carroll practices family medicine in Hoosick Falls, NY.
+Patients rated him highly, giving him an average of 4.0 stars out of 5.
+Dr. Carroll is an in-network provider for Child Health Plus, Family Health Plus, and Medicaid, as well as other insurance carriers.
+He is a graduate of SUNY Upstate Medical University.

 Conditions / Treatments